Skip to content

 Is this checklist only for PostHog?

 No. The checklist is tool-agnostic.
 The sequence applies whether the team uses PostHog, Amplitude, Mixpanel, or another stack.
+The questions are the same: does the event fire, does it fire once, does it fire correctly, and does someone own it after launch?
+The tool only determines how you check the answers.

 What is the most skipped step?

 Usually pre-implementation review or post-launch validation.
 Teams either move too fast into coding or assume that once events appear in the tool, the work is done.
+Both skips are expensive.
+Pre-implementation skip means the team builds the wrong events.
+Post-launch skip means they never find out.

 Why is governance part of implementation?

 Because without governance, a good implementation lasts only until the next meaningful product change.
 Governance is what keeps the implementation useful over time.
+A team that ships one product update per sprint without a taxonomy review will have an unusable analytics layer within two quarters.

 What if the current analytics setup is already messy?

 Then the checklist still helps.
 It becomes a remediation plan instead of a first-time rollout plan: identify the gaps, re-document the taxonomy, validate the current events, and retire what should not survive.
+The same five phases apply — you are just starting further behind.

 Jake McMahon